aimacode/aima-java/aima-core/README.txt

 # JDK 1.6 - is the baseline JDK against which this project is developed.

-== Current Release: 0.10.4-Chp5-Rewrite ==
+== Current Release: 0.10.5-Chp4-Complete ==
-0.10.4-Chp5-Rewrite : 08 Jan 2012 :<br>
+0.10.5-Chp4-Rewrite : 07 Oct 2012 :<br>
-  * Redesigned and re-implemented adversarial search algorithms from Chapter 5.
-  ** Rewrote Minimax-Decision and Alpha-Beta-Search algorithms.
-  ** Redesigned Game interface to more closely reflect that as described in AIMA3e.
-  ** Added Minimax search with alpha-beta pruning and action ordering (IterativeDeepeningAlphaBetaSearch.java).
-  ** Updated environment definitions/classes for Tic-Tac-Toe game.
-  ** Added environment definitions/classes for Connect 4 game.
+  * Implemented AND-OR-GRAPH-SEARCH from Chapter 4 (completing the set of algorithms from this chapter).
   * Minor documentation cleanup.

 = Details =